ZKGenomics/vcf-proof-mvp/README.md

-# Genome Encryption with Zero-Knowledge Proofs
+# Genome Zero-Knowledge Proof MVP

 This project demonstrates how to create zero-knowledge proofs for genomic data stored in VCF (Variant Call Format) files.